Chilaquiles rojos con huevos

 Pickled jalapenos

-On a dry frying pan roast the chillies individually for 3-4 seconds each till they smoke.
-Add the roasted chillies to the water and submerge by adding a small plate on top.
+On a dry frying pan, roast the chilies individually for 3-4 seconds each until they smoke.
+Add the roasted chilies to the water and submerge them by adding a small plate on top.
 Soak for 4 hours or overnight.

-Add the chillies, tomatoes, garlic, and salt to a small blender and blitz till very smooth.
+Add the chillies, tomatoes, garlic, and salt to a small blender and blitz until smooth.

-Heat a pot with the oil and add the chilli purèe to that pot along with the stained soaking liquids and salt.
-Cook for 20 minutes till the sauce has thickened considerably.
+Heat a pot with the oil and add the chilli purèe, along with the stained soaking liquids and salt.
+Cook for 20 minutes until the sauce has thickened considerably.
 Taste for salt and adjust as needed.
 Set aside.

-In a bowl add the eggs, salt, pepper, cream and cilantro till the mix is smooth.
+In a bowl, add the eggs, salt, pepper, cream, and cilantro, mixing until smooth.
 Set aside.

-In a small pot add the oil and fry the onion on low heat till it is soft and translucent.
+In a small pot, add the oil and fry the onion on low heat until it is soft and translucent.
 Once it begins to take on a light golden colour, add the egg mix and whisk continually to cook.
-Cook till the eggs have just firmed up but are meltingly soft.
+Cook until the eggs have just firmed up but are meltingly soft.

 Heat a large wok with the salsa.
-Once it begins to boil, toss in the tortilla chips and toss well to coat them with the salsa. very quickly add the coated chilaquiles to a plate and top with the scrambled eggs. top with all the garnishes, or to your taste.
+Once it begins to boil, toss in the tortilla chips and toss well to coat them with the salsa.
+Very quickly, add the coated chilaquiles to a plate and top it with the scrambled eggs.
+Top with all the garnishes or to your taste.

 Serve immediately.